wdbm/abstraction/README.md

 Curated conversation data sourced from Reddit is used for the conversation analysis and modelling.
 Specifically, conversational exchanges on Reddit are recorded.
 An exchange consists of an utterance and a response to the utterance, together with associated data, such as references and timestamps.
 A submission to Reddit is considered as an utterance and a comment on the submission is considered as a response to the utterance.
 The utterance is assumed to be of good quality and the response is assumed to be appropriate to the utterance based on the crowd-curated quality assessment inherent in Reddit.

+# translation with word vectors

+In the paper ["Exploiting Similarities among Languages for Machine Translation"](http://arxiv.org/abs/1309.4168), Tomas Milokov describes how after training two monolingual modes, a translation matrix is generated on the most frequently occurring 5000 words.
+Using this translation matrix, the accuracy of the translations was tested on 1000 words.
+A description Milokov gave of the general procedure is as follows:

+- Create matrix `M` with dimensionality `I` times `O`, where `I` is the size of input vectors and `O` is the size of the output vectors.
+- Iterate over the training set several times with decreasing learning rate and update `M`.
+    - For each training sample, compute outputs by multiplying the input vector by `M`.
+    - Compute the gradient of the error (target vector - output vector).
+    - Update the weights in `M` (with reference to how the weights are updated between the hidden layer and the output layer in word2vec code).

 # abstraction code picture

 ![](packages_abstraction.png)